 I believe that Christians can and should hold a respect for the nation they were born into and reside in.
 I believe the Scriptures are clear about the laws of the land, respecting and praying for our national leaders, and our obedience to those laws being God-glorifying, so long as they do not interfere with the Word of God.
 But Christians who feel they need to divide from others in this country because they do not love the flag, or the anthem or the pledge, because they do not believe it or practice what it stands for, should take a step back.
 Our duty with the Gospel lifts us beyond nationalism and patriotism.
 Not better than, but more complete.
 We should see every person as a soul created by a loving God who can heal the brokenness inside, no matter what that is.
 The Gospel teaches us to love all nations equally because God sent His Son to be the Savior of the world, and to rescue a people for himself from every corner of the globe.
 In light of the bigger picture of the Gospel, whether someone stands, sits or kneels is really no matter to a disciples of Jesus.

 Do you feel wronged and angry when someone does not love this country the way you do?
 I would simply ask you the very question that God asked the prophet Jonah.
 “Are you right to be angry?”
 America can sometimes be like that plant that shaded Jonah for a short time.
 When our shade and comfort get threatened we often pity ourselves and the “plant” that shades us more than the people God wants us to reach.
-Think what you want about this NFL fiasco.
-Just don’t let it rule your heart and cause you to forget that people are more important, and your allegiance, if you’re a Christ follower that is, lies with God and His Word first.
+Don’t forget that people are more important, and your allegiance, if you’re a Christ follower that is, lies primarily with God and His Word.